-- 1. Enter the slot and channel location of the encoder module. - 2.
-Select the correct encoder driver, differential or single-ended, from the drop down list. - 3.
-Select the correct encoder type, quadrature or pulse, from the drop down list.
+- 1. Enter the Slot: and Channel: location of the encoder module.

+- 2. Select the correct Encoder Driver:

+- 3. Select the correct Encoder Type:

-Note: Quadrature type assumes that there are four counts for each quadrature cycle.
+Note:Quadrature type assumes that there are four counts for each quadrature cycle.
 The rising and falling edges of both channel A and channel B are counted.
 Pulse type counts either channel A or channel B so that one count is recorded per cycle.